 Conclusion: Pray Hard, Read Widely, Prepare Well

 My best advice to anyone wanting to pursue a PhD is to take your time and make sure you are ready before you start.
 Pray alot.
 Read widely everything you can.
 Talk to as many scholars as you can and get lots of advice.
 After that, work hard on your research proposal and get feedback from scholars and friends.
-(In another blog, I will share more advice about the research proposal.)
+(In another blog, I share more advice about the research proposal.)
 But most importantly, always remember that academic education is a calling from God.
 If God calls you to do, you can do it.
 But God is not calling you to this for yourself or career, but for what you can do to increase the knowledge of his kingdom in this world at the highest academic level.
 That is a serious and spiritual calling.
 So make sure you walk soberly into this process.
 I hope this blog will help inspire you take the time needed to be prepared before you start so that it will make the journey more manageable and more enjoyable.
 I wish you all the best as you follow that calling.

 3 thoughts on “Practical Advice Before You Pursue a PhD”

 Thank for this Danny.
 It can be applied to any learning journey.
 Thank God, the cost is nothing compared to the cost given by God the Father in sending His one and only Son to release us from sin and bring us back to Himself.
 Thankful for the gift of the Holy Spirit too in enabling us to fulfil our destiny in Him.